mmckenzuccs/yellowbrick/refactoringprojectdocumentation.md

 - Added `_validate_sample` to handle sample bounds and type validation.
 - Added `_get_random_state` to extract random seed generation and typing logic.

-### Summary of Complexity Reductions
-Across all 8 target modules, the application of structural design patterns (specifically the Template Method and Strategy patterns) successfully decoupled overlapping responsibilities.
-This approach reduced the Cyclomatic Complexity (CC) scores from failing maintainability grades (Grade C/D, CC >= 15) to optimal levels (Grade A, CC <= 5) without altering the behavior of the visualizers.
+We have also added a notebook `RefactoredFunctionExamples`, for regression testing, that exercises all of the refactored functions/methods.
+You can run this file on the main branch of the repository and our branch, observing that the outputs of each cell do not change.
+Thus our changes have not altered the behavior of the targets.